 - When did the accident occur?

 These are the three main points you need to concern yourself with.
 In order to secure compensation, you need to prove that someone else made an error or acted negligently, and this resulted in the accident you were involved in, and consequently, it caused your suffering.
 Aside from this, the accident must have occurred within the required time limit – usually 3 years.
 This is the usual personal injury claims time limit on most personal injury cases.
 There are not many exceptions, apart from incidents whereby injuries take a while to surface, or it is impossible to pinpoint an accident date, such as industrial hearing loss and repetitive strain injury.
 This is very rarely the case when making a food safety claim for something that has happened in a restaurant, as the impact tends to be as good as instant.
 Finally, you must have seen a doctor for your injuries if you are to have any chance of securing compensation.

 To get a better insight into the special damages that are relevant for your case, give Legal Expert a call.
-We have a free legal helpline available and we will put you in connection with a food allergy claim solicitor who will happily answer any questions you have.
+We have a free legal helpline available and we will put you in contact with our panel of food allergy claim solicitors who will happily answer any questions you have.

 One thing everyone wants to know, no matter whether they have had a gluten allergy reaction or they have suffered symptoms because of a shellfish allergy, is how much compensation they are going to receive.
 We certainly do not recommend that you use a personal injury claims calculator, as they are not very accurate.
-Instead, we have put together the average payout amounts for injuries typically relating to food allergies.
+Instead, we have included compensation brackets for injuries typically related to food allergies in the table below.

 If you cannot find the injury you have sustained in the table above, don’t panic, as you can still make a claim with a personal injury lawyer from our team.
 They will inform you regarding the payout you are likely to receive.

 Are you worried about making a claim for an allergic reaction because of solicitor fees?